Doctor of Philosophy in Family Studies

 Total Semester Credit Hours Required

 A minimum of 90 semester credit hours above the bachelor’s degree, including 6 semester credit hours for dissertation.
-(Proficiency in statistics is required as part of the program, including completion of a 6000-level statistics course.)
-Thirty (30) of 90 hours must be research courses.
-Consult with advisor for appropriate/approved research courses.
+30 of the 90 hours must be research courses.
+Consult with advisor for approved research courses.

 All doctoral students in Family Studies are required to attend at least 3 professional seminars each calendar year.

-A comprehensive oral examination will include a defense of the dissertation and the research on which it is based, as well as questions concerning the major.
+A comprehensive oral examination will include a defense of the dissertation and the research on which it is based.
 The final examination may only be repeated one time.

 |Master's degree in Family Studies or a related field and coursework equivalent to the following:|

 |Research Methods in Family Sciences|

 |FS 6593||Practicum in Family Sciences (*) offered in Spring||3|

 |Research (24 hours)|

 |FS 6193||Advanced Statistics for Family Sciences (Prerequisite: FS 5193 or equivalent master's level statistic course)||3|